| Titchmarsh Castle | ![]() |

 The

-Lovells of Titchmarsh first held only a few estates in England.
-Over
+of Titchmarsh first held only a few estates in England.
+Over time

-time and as the result of several very fortunate marriages, they acquired considerable
+and as the result of several very fortunate marriages, they

-differentiate them from other families of that name, as for example the
+to differentiate them from other families of that name, as for

 |

-picture shows, there is not really much to see where the castle
+the picture shows, there is not really much to see where the

-once stood, but at least the ground has not
+castle once stood, but at least the ground has not disappeared

-disappeared under a housing project.
+under a housing project.
 Today it serves as pasture.
+That a castle

-That a castle or manor house used to stand on this site was well known
+or manor house used to stand on this site was well known and

-that the area was properly examined and a thorough archaeological
+instigated that the area was properly examined and a thorough

 ||